ykim18mica/mica-gd220/lectures/proj-event.md

 - prep for idea/research presentation (PDF): You will present your materials in class next week.
 Present *2 different ideas*.
 Each idea should include the research on the theme, speakers, website contents, inspirations, other relevant websites (their strength and weakness), etc.

 ### Week 12
 - idea/research presentation
+- work on wireframes and design mockups

 ### Week 13
-- work in class
+- review wireframes and mockups
+- revise your design and start coding

 ### Week 14
 - work-in-progress review